KermWasTaken/KermWasTaken/README.md

 ### Hi there 👋

+I'm Zak!
+Althought I typically go by Kerm online 😄

+I recently graduated first in class from Stevens Institute of Technology with a Computer Engineering major as well as Computer Science minor.
+I'm currently pursuing opportunities in software engineering.

 <!--
 **KermWasTaken/KermWasTaken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.